rkemery-hashicorp/ptfe-aws-automated-install-mounted-disk/README.md

 # ptfe-aws-automated-install-mounted-disk
 ## Automates the install of Terraform Enterprise to AWS - mounted disk mode.
+## Automates A record creation of TFE hostname with GoDaddy API.

 ### ~ Not for production ~